-Cross Law can minimize your family’s exposure to this time-consuming, frustrating and humiliating process.
-We act as probate attorneys throughout the Bay Area, helping to facilitate a speedy conclusion to probate, while also ensuring your assets go where you want.
-With proper estate planning, we might even be able to help you avoid probate altogether.
+Cross Estate Planning Law can help reduce your family’s exposure to the lengthy, frustrating, and often humiliating probate process.
+As a probate attorney who handle probate matters throughout the Bay Area, I work to ensure a swift resolution to probate while making sure your assets are distributed according to your wishes.
+With effective estate planning, we might even help you avoid probate entirely.

 Call us at 650-503-3078 or contact us using the form below.